 For homes with small living rooms, choose light-toned neutral colors to dominate the space so as to make the area appear bigger than it really is.
 You can use dark neutrals for accents and decorative elements.
 Black and white prints for decoration will also work well in your industrial living room.

-If you’re looking for a color palette to follow, choose natural and neutral colors including black, gray, brown, and green.
+If you’re looking for a color palette to follow, choose natural and neutral hues including black, gray, brown, and green.
 Black and gray can easily be associated with the industrial style and you can use these colors for your sofa, coffee table, and even walls if you want a darker look for your living room.
+Brown and green add warmth to the palette, which is why you can always bring in an indoor plant for a refreshing feel.

 To get a safer yet modern industrial look, you can choose brown, gray, white, and black paint colors.
 You need the right balance of the old look and modern aesthetics, which can offer a combination of comfort and style.